dw00232/Woodside_Drew_Web_Capstone_Project/README.md

 3. News: See the release calendar and use the slide or highlight features.

 4. Community: Use the form for indie developer game submissions.

+5. Shop: Check out our gear, like hoodies and stickers, to support us.

+6. FAQ: Get answers to common questions about our reviews and community rules.

+7. Contact: Reach out to us for general help or questions.